SeisComP/main/apps/processing/scautoloc/descriptions/scautoloc.rst

 The example above means that all stations from all networks by default can create new events within 90°.
 The GE stations can create events at any distance, except for the rather noisy station HLG in the network GE, which is restricted to 10°.
-By setting the 3rd column to 0, TE RGN is ignored by scautoloc.
+By setting the 3rd column to 0, TE RGN is ignored.

 .. _sec-scautoloc-prelim-origins: